What are the advantages of steaming or soaking hay before you feed it to your horse? There are pros and cons for each method of preparing hay.

 In contrast, fibre is a structural carbohydrate found in the cell wall.
 It cannot be broken down by the horse’s enzymes.

-Metabolic Horses
+Metabolic and Myopathic Horses

 Lowering the NSC content of hay by soaking is also beneficial for horses that are overweight and on calorie-restricted diets.